Put down that donut!

 Use a good blender

 The power of a good blender should not be overlooked.
 It can be the difference between a frustrating morning and a smooth one.
 The blender should be able to completely blend your ingredients in less than 1 minute.
 If it can’t, it’s time for a new one.
-I recommend the Nutribullet for single-serve smoothies, or the Vitamix for larger quantities.
+I recommend the Nutribullet for single-serve smoothies, or the Ninja professional blender for larger quantities.

 List of Possible Ingredients